i-like-robots/express-request-mock/README.md

 const subject = require('../../controllers/animals')
 const options = { query: { species: 'dog' } }
 const decorators = { authorized: true }
-const request = requestMock(subject, options, decorators)
+const request = expressRequestMock(subject, options, decorators)
 ```

-The `requestMock` function returns a promise which will _resolve_ either when the response is ended or the fallthrough function called.
-The promise will _reject_ if either the underlying code throws an error or the fallthrough (`next()`) function is called with an error.
+The function returns a promise which will _resolve_ either when the response is ended or the fallthrough function (`next()`) is called.
+The promise will _reject_ if either the underlying code throws an error or the fallthrough function is called with an error.

 The promise will resolve to an object with the following keys: